131alexx/start-automating/README.md

 docker pull rastasheep/ubuntu-sshd:18.04
 ```

-Based on that image we are going to build the one that we are going to use:
+Based on that image we are going to build the one that we are going to use.
 Pick your favorite text editor and modify some parameters:
  - 9th line: put the user:passsword you want for your non root user
- - 17 & 18 line: Put the public key you are going to use to login to your machines with ssh
+ - 17th & 18th line: Put the public key you are going to use to login to your machines with ssh

 Once you have this, we can build our image using
 ```